DoWiD-wsn/asnx_analyses/energy_efficiency/README.md

 ```
 .
 ├── active_phase        : Detailed analysis of the ASN(x)' active phase
-└── dcdc_converter      : Analysis of the DC/DC converter's efficiency
+├── dcdc_converter      : Analysis of the DC/DC converter's efficiency
+└── mcu_frequency       : Analysis of the effect of F_CPU on energy efficiency
 ```